hjacobs/python-clickclick/contributing.rst

 Contributing Guidelines
 =========================

 Wanna contribute to this project?
-Yay - here is how!
+Yay, here is how!

 Filing Issues
 ================

 If you have a question about python-clickclick, or have problems using it, please read the [readme]( README.rst) before filing an issue.
-Also, double-check with the current issues on our [Issues Tracker](https://github.com/zalando/python-clickclick/issues).
+Also, double-check with the current issues on our `Issues Tracker`_.

 Contributing a Pull Request
 ==============================